deekayen/eagleboards/_prepare/08-eagle-bor-expectations.md

 ### The interview process

-1. Ask them questions about his understanding and adherence to the Scout Oath and Scout Law: The Board should make sure that good standards have  been met in all phases of the Scout's life.
-A  discussion of the Scout Oath and Scout Law is in keeping with the purpose of the review, to make sure that the candidate recognizes and understands the value of Scouting in his home, unit, school and community.
+1. Ask them questions about their understanding and adherence to the Scout Oath and Scout Law: The Board should make sure that good standards have  been met in all phases of the Scout's life.
+A  discussion of the Scout Oath and Scout Law is in keeping with the purpose of the review, to make sure that the candidate recognizes and understands the value of Scouting in their home, unit, school and community.
     * What is the hardest point of the Scout Law for them to live by - why?
     * What point of the Scout Law is the most important to them - why?
     * What does "Scouting Spirit" mean to them - why?
     * What do the various points of the Scout Law mean to them?
-    * What values has Scouting taught them that they think others see in them - at home, in his unit, at school and/or in the community?
+    * What values has Scouting taught them that they think others see in them - at home, in their unit, at school and/or in the community?
     * How do they live by the Scout Law and Oath?
     * What do the different points of the Scout Oath mean to them?
     * What does "duty to God" mean to them?
     * What does "duty to Country" mean to them?
     * How do they "help others at all times"?
     * How do they feel about wearing their uniform in public?
-2. Ask them questions about his camping experiences:
+2. Ask them questions about their camping experiences:
     * What was their most enjoyable experience in Scouting?
-    * Conversely, what was his least enjoyable experience?
+    * Conversely, what was their least enjoyable experience?
     * How many summer camps have they attended and where?
     * What did they enjoy most about their summer camp experiences?
     * Have they attended any High Adventure camps?
 Where and what did they enjoy about them - describe the experience.
-    * As them about his outdoor experiences in Scouting - campouts, 50 milers, etc.
+    * Ask them about their outdoor experiences in Scouting - campouts, 50 milers, etc.
     * Ask them what they remember of the "Outdoor Code".
     * Ask them if they have staffed any summer camps - what did they learn from the experience and what did they enjoy about the experience.
 3. Ask them questions related to their Scouting experience:
     * What leadership positions have they held?
         * What were their responsibilities in each position?
     * What leadership position do they hold now?
-    * Ask them what they would do if a scout refused to comply and/or ignored a valid request they made in the performance of his duties.
+    * Ask them what they would do if a scout refused to comply and/or ignored a valid request they made in the performance of their duties.
-    * Ask them about his troop's discipline policy and where they figure in it in their present leadership position.
+    * Ask them about their troop's discipline policy and where they figure in it in their present leadership position.
     * Ask them how they might handle "hurry-up" first aid cases.
     * Ask them other questions related to merit badges they have earned (remember you are not testing them).
         * Have they earned any merit badges that will help them in their choice of occupation?